 - A resume or vita.

-- International students must meet the English Proficiency requirement by any of the options below:
+- International students must meet the Graduate College English Proficiency requirement as described in the following document: https://apps.admissions.iastate.edu/apply/pdf/grad_instructions.pdf

 March 15 - Deadline for persons desiring admission in the following summer or fall semester.

 October 15 - Deadline for persons desiring admission for the following spring semester.